-Faculty Contact, Traditional Environmental Knowledge of Native Peoples (Focus Area)
+Advisor, Traditional Environmental Knowledge of Native Peoples Focus Area

-Rosalyn is one of four American Indian faculty in tenure track positions in Environmetal Studies or Sciences nationally.
-She is also the first and only enrolled Blackfeet tribal member with a tenure track faculty position at the University of Montana.
+Rosalyn is one of four Native American's nationally in tenure track positions in Environmetal Studies or Sciences.
+She is the first and only Blackfeet tribal member with a tenure track position at the University of Montana.

 Traditional Ecological/Environmental Knowledge and Ethnobotany of Native and Métis Peoples; Native American Languages; U.S. Environmental History and Public Policy; American Indian Activism.

 M.A., Liberal Studies (through Religious Studies Dept.), DePaul University

 NASX 391 American Indian Environmental Knowledge and Ethics

 NASX 304E Native American Belief and Philosophy (same as NASX/RSTS 301 American Indian Religion and Philosophy)